felipecrs/dahua-vto-on-home-assistant/README.md

 My dashboard is configured to use [layout-card](https://github.com/thomasloven/lovelace-layout-card/), but you are free to make it use other dashboard types.

+> [!IMPORTANT]
+> It is mandatory that you access your Home Assistant through HTTPS for microphone to work.
+This is a browser restriction for allowing websites to use your microphone.

 ### Configuring Fully Kiosk Browser

 My [Fully Kiosk Browser](https://www.fully-kiosk.com) `settings.json` can be found [here](./fully-kiosk-browser/fully-settings.json).
 Do not forget to have the [Fully Kiosk Browser official Home Assistant integration](https://www.home-assistant.io/integrations/fully_kiosk) configured, since it is used in the automations.